 Symptoms Of Pica In Dogs

-The main symptom of pica in dogs is, of course, eating non-food objects, though there are a number of other symptoms that are caused by ingesting these items.
-Furthermore, symptoms may vary depending on which objects or substances are consumed.
+The main symptom of pica in dogs is, of course, eating non-food objects, though there are a number of other symptoms that are caused by consuming these items.
+Furthermore, symptoms may vary depending on which objects or substances a dog eats.

 Here are some of the effects your dog might suffer from if they eat non-food items: